flexera-public/policy_engine_training/README.md

 * [Markdown](https://www.markdownguide.org/): Information on Markdown.
 * [LinkedIn Learning](https://www.linkedin.com/learning/): Training on JavaScript, public clouds, APIs, and other concepts relevant to the policy engine.
 * [Team Treehouse](https://teamtreehouse.com/): Training on various programming languages.
 JavaScript is used in policy templates, and general coding knowledge is a requirement for policy development.

+## Repository Information

+*Note: This is not of interest if you're just here to learn policy development.
+This section is intended for developers and other interested parties that need more detailed information about how this GitHub repository is configured.*

+### Pull Requests

+Anyone can make a pull request to the "main" branch.
+Pull requests can only be merged once the pull request has been reviewed and approved by at least one person on the "Policy Developers" team.
+This team consists of Flexera employees with expertise on policy development.

+When a pull request is made, the following automated tests will occur:

+* [CodeQL](https://codeql.github.com/) will check the code in the pull request for vulnerabilities.
+* [Dangerfile](https://danger.systems/guides/dangerfile) will do tests for syntax and spelling.
+The [Dangerfile file](https://github.com/flexera-public/policy_engine_training/blob/main/Dangerfile) in the root directory of the repository, along with the files in the [.dangerfile directory](https://github.com/flexera-public/policy_engine_training/blob/main/.dangerfile/), contain the specific tests that are performed.

+Any issues identified by automated testing will be raised as notes within the pull request as either warnings or errors.
+There is no hard requirement for all tests to pass to merge a pull request but every warning or error should be reviewed in detail to ensure it hasn't identified a legitimate problem.

+### Branch Structure

+The "main" branch is the production branch intended for day-to-day usage.
+Other branches are for development and, once development work is done, should be merged into the "main" branch via pull request.
+Branches should be deleted after being merged.

+### Directory Structure

+* **/**: The root directory of the repository contains various configuration files used by git, GitHub, Dangerfile, VSCode, etc. as well as this [README.md](https://github.com/flexera-public/policy_engine_training/blob/main/README.md) file.
+* **/.dangerfile**: Contains various tests that are executed via [Dangerfile](https://danger.systems/guides/dangerfile) when a pull request is made to the "main" branch.
+* **/.data**: Contains fake data for simulating API responses.
+* **/.github**: Contains Github-specific configurations, such as issue templates and workflows.
+* **/.vscode**: Contains configuration data for VSCode.
+* **/exercises**: Contains exercises where the student needs to build their own policy template.
+* **/lessons**: Contains lessons with interactive development to learn policy template development.
+* **/setup**: Contains instructions for the student to configure their local workstation.

+### GitHub Workflows

+The following GitHub Workflows perform automated tasks for this repository:

+* **[Test Changes](https://github.com/flexera-public/policy_engine_training/blob/main/.github/workflows/test-changes.yaml)**: Performs Dangerfile testing when a pull request to the "main" branch is made.